PhotonVision/photonvision-docs/source/docs/apriltag-pipelines/coordinate-systems.rst

 The camera coordinate system is defined as follows, relative to the camera sensor itself:

 * The origin is the center.
-* The x-axis points to the left (when looking at the camera sensor from the front)
+* The x-axis points to the left
 * The y-axis points up.
 * The z-axis points out.